carbon-language/carbon-lang/lldb/source/Plugins/TraceExporter/docs/htr.rst

  a block layer.
 HTR contains one or more block layers.

 **Pass:** A transformation applied to a *layer* that generates a new *layer* that is a more summarized, consolidated representation of the trace data.
-A pass merges instructions/blocks based on its specific purpose - for example, a pass designed to summarize a processor trace by function calls would merge all the blocks of a function into a single block representing the entire function.l
+A pass merges instructions/blocks based on its specific purpose - for example, a pass designed to summarize a processor trace by function calls would merge all the blocks of a function into a single block representing the entire function.

 The image below illusrates the transformation of a trace's representation (HTR)

 .. image:: media/htr-example.png

 Passes
 ------